tipeio/schema/README.md

 # schema
-library for developing schemas for Tipe projects
+library for developing schemas for Tipe projects.